MultiSafepay/docs/content/payment-methods/banks/idealqr/how-does-idealqr-work.md

 * The payment amount that can be set for an iDEAL QR transaction depends on the min_amount and max_amount parameters sent in the payment request.
 For more information, read our API section on [iDEAL QR](/api/#ideal-qr)

-* A single iDEAL QR code can be used more than once and generate more than one payment linked to a single Order ID, therefore subsequent transactions will each have a unique Order IDs.
+* A single iDEAL QR code can be used more than once and generate more than one payment linked to a single Order ID, therefore subsequent transactions will each have a unique Order ID.